sudobinbash/sudobinbash-site/content/posts/krabs-on-sec.md

 ![Example image](/img/logo.png)

-Free beer and a USB stick with streaming accounts?
+Free access to streaming accounts on a USB stick?
 Too good to be truth...

 ![Example image](/img/usb_beer.jpg)